mrowll1/Co2/README.md

 ## What does it do:

--Scans SLURM job history:
+1.Scans SLURM job history:

     -Looks back over the last N days (default: 10) and retrieves jobs that have completed, failed, or timed out.

 -Skips duplicates:

     -Only appends data for jobs not already recorded in the output report.

--Retrieves energy metrics:
+2.Retrieves energy metrics:

   -For each job:
       -Gets energy used by the main compute step (scientific compute energy, from sub-steps).
       -Gets total job energy (all steps combined).